 Keto Butter Cookies are sweet, chewy, buttery, and delicious!
 You can make gooey butter cookies with just 8 ingredients and 20 minutes.
 They are low carb, gluten-free, grain-free, and Trim Healthy Mama friendly too.

 I had a gooey butter cake once upon a time and I've dreamed about it ever since.
 When I saw a recipe for Ooey Gooey Butter Cookies from Amanda at I Am Baker I just had to try to make a low carb keto version.
 These keto butter cookies are impressive too.
-They melt in your mouth and will leave you satisfied and keep your sweet tooth in check.
+Low carb butter cookies melt in your mouth, will leave you satisfied, and keep your sweet tooth in check.
+They are one of my favorite sugar free gluten free keto cookies.

 What You Need To Make Gooey Butter Cookies

 I will never grow tired of recipes that you only need a handful of ingredients for, especially when it’s COOKIES!
-Let’s look at what you will be needing.
+Let’s look at what you will need:

 - Powdered erythritol - for the cookies and the topping.